Azure Machine Learning in VS Code

 Compute instances are a managed cloud-based workstation for developing machine learning applications.

-The Azure Machine Learning 2.0 CLI enables you to train and deploy models from the command line, with features that accelerate scaling data science up and out while tracking the model lifecycle.
+The Azure Machine Learning 2.0 CLI enables you to train and deploy models from the command line.
+Its features accelerate scaling data science up and out while tracking the model lifecycle.

-When working with Azure Machine Learning specification files, the VS Code extension provides support for the following:
+When working with Azure Machine Learning specification files, the VS Code extension provides support for the following features:

 - Specification file authoring